kevinduliepre/react-dojo-blog/README.md

-# React Dojo Blog - Version 2.0
+# React Dojo Blog - Version 2.0.1

 I worked on the integration of [react-bootstrap](https://react-bootstrap.github.io/) in the version 2.0 of this project and I am quite so happy to see how I learn how to.
-In the version 3.0, I'll still go further by adding new features such as update a post an imroving the UI.
+In the version 3.0, I'll still go further by adding new features such as update a post an improving the UI.
 Hope you'll enjoy watching this project 😁😉, let me know by letting a ⭐

 ## Available Scripts